timobaehr/fl_heatmap/README.md

 * Do not show the x-axis/y-axis labels if necessary
 * Detect clicks on cells and get back the data item to show detailed information about the cell
 * Use different styles for the cells if necessary
+* Show only the first lines and user can request to show all

 ## Getting Started